maevadevs/Rust-Developer-Foundation/02.Project-Guessing-Game/readme.md

 - Generate a random integer between 1 and 100
 - Prompt the player to enter a guess
-- After a guess is entered, indicate whether the guess is too low or too high
+- After a guess is entered, indicate whether the guess is too low, too high, or correct
 - If the guess is correct, print a congratulatory message and exit

 ## Project Setup